 KitchenAid vs Cuisinart: Extra features to consider

 If you’re wondering if you should buy a KitchenAid or Cuisinart stand mixer, you only need to read our guide to see that KitchenAid took the cake for us.
 The KitchenAid Classic Plus has the iconic KitchenAid style and reliability but at a super reasonable price.
+Pair that with the deal of the day, and these stand mixers don't have to break the bank.
 The Cuisinart Precision Master stand mixer is typically lower price to the KitchenAid Artisan, but it does pack in a marginally larger capacity and more speed functions, which makes it a great value pick.

 In terms of optional attachments, this is where KitchenAid really shines.
 KitchenAid stand mixers come with the ability to run dozens of attachments.
 These include: